Why should my child attend St. Joseph School?

 What extracurricular activities does St. Joseph School offer?

-Registration begins with our Open Houses in January and continues until classrooms are full.
+Typically, registration begins in January and continues until classrooms are full.
 Learn more >

 Is there a waiting list?